ROCm/hipSOLVER/docs/reference/api/lapacklike.rst

 hipSOLVER LAPACK-like functions
 ********************************

-The other LAPACK-like routines provided by hipSOLVER are divided into the following subcategories:
+LAPACK routines solve complex numerical linear algebra problems.
+These functions are organized into the following categories:

 * :ref:`likeeigens`: Eigenproblems for symmetric matrices.
 * :ref:`likesvds`: Singular values and related problems for general matrices.